Keypirinha/SDK/README.md

 redistributable archive.
 Among other things, the `make.cmd` script located in your package directory allows you to do that.

-Note that the SDK's environment must be setup by running the `kpenv` script first.
+Note that the SDK's environment must be setup by running the `cmd/kpenv` script first.

 Then, from your package's directory: